 11) I feel bad taking advantage of subsidized healthcare.

 One of the strategies some early retirees exercise is receiving healthcare subsidies through the Affordable Care Act.
 Despite having a million or more dollars in assets, these early retirees feel no shame in receiving subsidized healthcare.

 Call me stubborn, but I just can’t get myself to rejigger my retirement portfolio to lower our income and game the system.
 I don’t think the ACA was set up to subsidize early retirees with a healthy amount of assets.
 The ACA was set up to help those deep in the grind, struggling to one day be free.

 12) I lack sufficient intellect and pedigree.

+Another reason why I failed at early retirement is due to a lack of pedigree.
 The fact that after trying so hard for so many years that I can’t stay retired shows that I’m not smart enough or wise enough to account for all the important variables.

 But I’ve known about my intellectual deficiency since I was a boy.

 No matter how hard I tried, I could never get straight As, not even for just one quarter.
 I also got a very mediocre SAT score despite spending hours pouring through SAT study guides.
 I remember always being one of the last students to finish an exam.